auerswal/pubcloud2020/ex4-infra/README.md

 ```

 Activating the interface manually results in broken external
-connectivity to the jump host:
+connectivity to the jump host,
+probably because of ECMP use by the jump host:

 ```
 $ ssh ubuntu@ec2-18-185-67-143.eu-central-1.compute.amazonaws.com